-Strawberry sugar cookies are soft and chewy, with a crunchy sugar crust.
-They're made from scratch using real strawberries, with no dyes or artificial flavors.
+Strawberry sugar cookies are soft and chewy, with a crunchy sugar crust and plenty of sweet strawberry flavor!
+They're made from scratch using freeze-dried strawberries, with no dyes or artificial flavors.

 Sugar cookies are a quick and easy dessert recipe, mainly due to their short and simple ingredient list.
-These sugar cookies have one extra ingredient - freeze-dried strawberries.
+These sugar cookies have one extra ingredient to add fruity strawberry flavor - freeze-dried strawberries.

-The freeze-dried strawberries give these cookies a pretty, pale pink color with flecks of red.
-These cute cookies will be show stoppers at your next birthday party, baby shower, or summer barbecue.
+Freeze-dried strawberries give these cookies a pretty, pale pink color with flecks of red throughout.
+These cute cookies are perfect for birthday parties, baby showers, and summer barbecues.

 I find freeze-dried strawberries in the produce section of my local grocery store.
 A quick google search tells me that stores like Target, Walmart, Kroger, and Publix all sell freeze-dried strawberries.